-The College's financial health grade forecast for 2022-23 and planned for 2023--24 was submitted as part of the Financial Plan to the ESFA, was reported as 'Requires Improvement'.
-The College has however a long-term creditor of £23.1m for amounts to be repaid to the ESFA due to the College's failure to comply with funding regulations related to its subcontracting activities between 2014-5 and 2017-18.
+The College's financial health grade forecast for 2023-24 and planned for 2024-25, submitted as part of the Financial Plan to the ESFA, was reported as 'Good'.
+The College has, however, a long-term creditor of £5m for amounts to be repaid to the ESFA due to the College's failure to comply with funding regulations related to its subcontracting activities between 2014-15 and 2017-18.
 Following this, the College withdrew from its subcontracting activities and was placed in FE intervention in 2019.

-Since then, it has focused on its core activities and serving the demands of its local community.
-The College has been improving its financial health and establishing an operational cash positive position and achieving an operationally breakeven position.
+Since then it has focused on its core activities and on serving the demands of its local community.
+The College has been improving its financial health, establishing an operational cash-positive position and achieving an operationally breakeven position.
 The College has been working closely with the ESFA to secure the future sustainability of the College.
-Performance and cashflow are monitored in the monthly Management Accounts, regular forecasting and planning and ratios in the financial returns to the ESFA.
+Performance and cash flow are monitored in the monthly Management Accounts, regular forecasting and planning, and ratios in the financial returns to the ESFA.